madhavi4501/Autonomous-vehicle-and-robotics/README.md

 Technologies: Computer vision, deep learning, reinforcement learning.

 2. Autonomous Obstacle-Avoiding Robot
 Feature: Uses sensors like ultrasonic or LIDAR to detect and avoid obstacles.
 Real-world use: Delivery bots, cleaning robots, and self-driving vehicles.

 3. Indoor Delivery Robot using SLAM
 Purpose: Autonomously map and navigate indoor spaces.
 Key Tech: SLAM, ROS, LIDAR, IMU.

 4. Data Security in Autonomous Robotics
 Importance: Protects sensor data, system control, and user privacy.
 Tools: Python cryptography, SROS2 (secure ROS2), encryption, authentication.

 5. Challenges and Solutions
 Includes: Sensor reliability, navigation, obstacle detection, decision-making, and cybersecurity.
 Shows how the system handles real-world problems and risks.

----

-These five topics are essential to understand the technical foundation and performance of your autonomous robotics project.

-Would you like this list formatted into a presentation or report summary?